 Use a bandage to immobilize pressure on the wound.
 If the wound is around the torso, ensure the bandage does not affect breathing.

 Mostly you are advised to firmly bandage the affected site and keep the person immobile.
 When giving care, do not cut or use tourniquets or suck the poison out of the wound.
-For more techniques, one should take first aid certification online to be equipped with the right knowledge to handle an emergency.
+For more techniques, enroll to take first aid certification online to be better equipped with the right knowledge to handle an emergency!